 “Hello, I’m Sarika.
-As the Regional Care Director, I’m responsible for all aspects of care delivered in our central region, covering The Midlands and surrounding areas.
-On top of this, I oversee the running of all branches within this region and ensure the carers and customers are always delivering and receiving high-quality care, respectively.”
+As the Live-In Care Director, I’m responsible for all aspects of care delivered by our live-in service.
+On top of this, I oversee the management of our live-in carers and ensure that we are always delivering high-quality support to our customers.”

 “I’m very passionate about my role and the industry I work in, it’s extremely rewarding.
 I’ve worked in the care industry for several years now, and I always look forward to meeting new customers, carers, staff and members of the public who all share my passion for compassionate & professional care.”

 Sarika started at Helping Hands in 2016 as the Head of Home Care for the West region, holding overall responsibility for multi-site home care branches and was also the key driver of the business strategy as part of the nationwide operations team.
-After two years in this role Sarika was promoted to Regional Care Director for the Central Region, ensuring consistency of service for both functions of care; hourly and live-in.
+After two years in this role, Sarika was promoted to Regional Care Director for the Central Region, ensuring consistency of service for both functions of care; hourly and live-in.
 She then moved on to becoming Live-In Care Director, managing the delivery of our live-in service across all regions.

 Sarika is very enthusiastic about her role, she says, “the reputation and professionalism at Helping Hands speaks volumes.”